anasofacuna/lab03/readme.md

 #### Stage ####
 Historically and currently, movies have taken on theaters as stages.
 They've been projected in rooms small and large.
 Today, movies have taken on a digital stage as well.
 The need for physical forms of storage such as VHS tapes or DVDs has diminished.
 #### Stories ####
+Like books, movies can be about fiction or real events.
+In the past, people would often go to movie theaters to see projections with news from around the world.
+As the decades go back, technology allows creators to make more ornamated settings and characters.
+However, that was never the biggest obstacle as even movies in the 1930s, like The Wizard of Oz, were using make up and costumes to tell the most fictitious of stories.
 #### Creator ####
+Movie storytellers can be several people.
+Directors, who often carry the bulk of the weight while representing a movie, are in charge of how the story is told by actors.
+Actors bring to life a writer's dialogue.
+Still, with all these creative minds, producers, who are involved in financing films, also have a say in the execution.
+In fact, producers ultimately receive the Academy Award for Best Picture while other creators receive awards for their category.

 ## Choreography ##
 I decided to order these by how grand their production will be.
 A book, while an involved process, typically lacks the presentation of a ballet.
 And while a ballet's stage can be quite ornamented, film's use of technology outstages other forms of entertainment.
 Afterwards, I narrowed it down to the scope of how I think entertainment comes to be.
 For example, people will first pick up a book, then engage in its story, and maybe in the end inquire about its author.